roidelapluie/roidelapluie.be/content/homepage/about-me.md

 +++

-Julien Pivotto is maintaining the Prometheus server, a cloud-native open source monitoring solution.
-His area of work is Open Source Observability, helping customers understanding the behaviour of their applications and services.
-He co-founded O11y, which provides support and services around Prometheus.
+Julien Pivotto is a maintainer of Prometheus, the open source metrics monitoring solution.
+He works at O11y where he supports organizations that use Open Source observability tools.